 In many establishments, the server also presents the visitors with a bill and assists them in making payments.

-This line of employment necessitates the employee’s constant standing or walking, often for long periods of time during the day.
+This line of employment necessitates the employee’s constant standing or walking, often for long periods during the day.

 It’s also a high-pressure environment, and most servers agree that organization and quick thinking are the most vital job qualities.